05 September 2019, Sophia's World

 The city of many titles - Weißenfels

-Weißenfels has received a lot of titles in its exciting history, which is why I have called it the city of many titles in my headline and thus also remembered it.
-Weißenfels was already a teacher training town, shoe town, garrison town, baroque town, town at the white rock and is a residence town.
-Like some other towns in the region, Weißenfels suffered from the loss of inhabitants at the turn of the century and the resulting increase in the unemployment rate.
-But today you can see that the town is on the road to recovery and with its 40,000 inhabitants is also the most populous town in the Burgenland district of Saxony-Anhalt.
-You can feel here in many places that Weißenfels is in the middle of a development and this of course brings some advantages like low rent and purchase prices!
+Weißenfels has been given many titles in its exciting history, which is why I have called it the city of many titles in my headline and remembered it as such.
+Weißenfels has been a teacher training town, a shoe town, a garrison town, a baroque town, a town on the white rock and is one of the three residential towns.
+Like some other towns in the region, Weißenfels suffered from the loss of inhabitants during the Wende and the resulting increase in the unemployment rate.
+But today one notices that the town is on the road to recovery and is also, with its 40,000 inhabitants, the most populous town in the Burgenland district of Saxony-Anhalt.
+You can feel here in many places that Weißenfels is in the midst of a development and this naturally also brings some advantages, such as low rents and purchase prices!

 But now let's have a look at the sights of the city.
 The most impressive and eye-catching is of course the Weißenfels Castle Neu-Augustusburg, an early baroque castle complex, in which there is also the museum of the city and shoe history.
 On the castle grounds you can also visit a Prussian latrine building, of which there are only three of this kind left in Germany.
 The castle church St. Trinitatis is hidden in the castle, but definitely impresses everybody who steps through the door and discovers this impressive church!
 Another building not to be missed is the Heinrich-Schütz-House.
 Heinrich Schütz is one of the most important German composers of the early baroque period.
 After a few eventful years in various towns and at various courts, he bought the house in Weißenfels as his retirement home.
 In Weißenfels he created some important works, like the three passions after Luke, Matthew and John.